shmkle/MabletMapping/README.md

     Default: 5.0
     The radius of your wrist in inches.
-    Fine-tune this value so making a sweeping motion with your wrist creates a straight line.
+    Fine-tune this value so that making a sweeping horizontal motion with your wrist creates a straight line.

 **Sensor Offset:**